mibur1/psy111/book/introduction/2_Data_structures/3_Collections.md

 random_stuff[1:3]
 ```

-The colon is used to seperate a starting and a stopping index.
+The colon is used to separate a starting and a stopping index.
 Intuitively you can read this notation as "from random_stuff get items 1 to 3".
 Note that the starting position is *inclusive* (meaning it includes the item at position 1, which in this case is *3.14*) while the stopping index is *exclusive* (meaning that the item at posititon 3, which here would be *4*, is not included).
 If you are interested in some arguments for that logic, you can [refer to this 1982 "article" from Edsger Dijkstra](https://www.cs.utexas.edu/~EWD/ewd08xx/EWD831.PDF).

 ### Modifying lists